HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 files also show that there are matrix elements but none of them contain any actual correlators.

-# Tests

-The following are tests that we can perform to increase the confidence in $H_0$ which says that the code works perfectly fine.

 ## Physical non-coupling

 There are a bunch of channels which should not couple with specific momenta and